OcelotBabou/Quartz/content/2-The World/Regions/Locations/Phemus Pass.md

 **Local Legends or Stories:**

-One legend tells of [[Gorak]], an infamous giant said to lurk along the pass.
-Gorak has become notorious for his attacks on unsuspecting merchants and travelers.
+The tale of [[Gorak]], the giant of Phemus Pass, is a cautionary one that circulates among travelers and locals alike.
+Gorak is an infamous giant said to lurk along the pass, notorious for his attacks on unsuspecting merchants and travelers.
+Gorak stands apart from other giant threats for his uncanny stealth, unheard of for giants.

-Other stories tell of lost merchant caravans holding good of immense value, just waiting to be found for those willing to brave the surroundings of Phemus Pass.
+Another story tells of the phantom caravan.
+Legend has it that during a particularly foggy moon, a large caravan laden with treasures from distant lands, gathered from across the Periculosus Ocean, attempted to navigate the pass but was enveloped by an unnatural mist.
+When the mist lifted, the caravans had vanished without a trace.
+It is believed that the treasures—gems, gold, and ancient artifacts—are still hidden somewhere along the pass.

 **Visitors' Experience:**